 The Whale – A Movie Review

 When I first heard about The Whale on Tik Tok, it seemed immediately problematic.
 The short clip I saw on my For You page featured the main character, a morbidly obese man, shoveling candy bars into his mouth by the fistful as he googles “congestive heart failure”.
 The video itself, constantly zeroing in on his flabs of flesh and beads of sweat, paired with the title of “The Whale”, made this movie seem obviously fatphobic.
 But after scrolling the comment section, I was shocked to see the overwhelming praise this movie received.
-Is a movie whose intentions seem so blatantly obvious possibly be redeemable?
+Is a movie whose intentions seem so blatantly obvious possibly redeemable?
 I thought I’d watch it myself.
 And after an intensive 2 hours, I’ve concluded my prejudgment of The Whale was correct – sort of.

 Charlie is a 600 pound recluse who has been eating himself to death after enduring a tragedy.
 He works as an online college professor who teaches his students about the English language behind a black screen, his camera disabled.
 The movie follows the last week of Charlie’s life as he tries to reconnect with his estranged teenage daughter, whom he left when she was a child to be with a man.
 The entire movie takes place within Charlie’s cluttered apartment in rural Idaho and features a number of visitors including his best friend/caretaker Liz (Hong Chau), a young missionary boy who thinks it’s his destiny to “save” Charlie (Ty Simpkins), and his resentful daughter Ellie (Sadie Sink) who visits only to berate him and demand compensation.